abhiyagupta/E2EMLOps/README_Lambda.md

 - after reaching deplaoy to aws lambda with graio step, check lambda function in aws
 - get function url and test
 - git deployemtn, url is valid only for 40secs , then destro process will start
+- remember, for aws lambda it is cold start, so it will tke some time for URL to load